Oxygen Element

 Preparation of Oxygen from Potassium Chlorate

-The thermal decomposition of potassium chlorate produces oxygen at 400° to 500 °C.
+The thermal decomposition of potassium chlorate produces O2 at 400° to 500 °C.

 2 KClO3 → 2 KCl + O2

-If we use manganese dioxide as a chemical catalyst, the reaction occurs at 150 °C. But this process also produces 3 percent of chlorine dioxide (ClO2).
+However, if we use manganese dioxide as a chemical catalyst, the reaction occurs at 150 °C. Such a process may also produce 3 percent of chlorine dioxide (ClO2).

 2 KMnO4 → K2MnO4 + MnO2 + O2